 Pick up more paint for each circle and place the dots wherever you want them.

-My cute little piggy even has a cork stopper.
+My cute little piggy even has a cork stopper, similar to the rubber stopper in ceramic piggy banks.
 I painted it gold to match all of the dots.

-Once dry, I load him up with all of my change.
+Once this cute little guy was dry, I loaded him up with all of my change.